-Alodine, also know as Conversion Coating, is generally a thinner coating then anodizing.
-Typically it is used to prepare metals for other applications such as clean finish for painting, as well as a corrosion-resistant finish to protect the base metal.
+Alodine, also know as Conversion Coating, is generally a thinner coating than anodizing.
+Typically it is used to prepare metals for other applications such as a clean finish for painting, as well as a corrosion-resistant finish to protect the base metal.
 At times, customers may choose this type of coating depending on the base metal to help retain electrical conductivity.

 Alodine is an Eco-friendly alternative to chrome plating.
-Currently run on our Small Tank line only.
+Currently, run on our Small Tank line only.

 Base metals are washed with a commercial soap to clean away oils and other surface debris.

 Base metal is submerged in a cold rinse tank where commercial soap and surface debris are washed away.

 Base metal is submerged in a sodium hydroxide based etch that takes away surface imperfections, scratches, minor scuffs, etc.

 Base metal goes through a cold and warm rinse to remove sodium hydroxide based etch chemicals.

 Deoxidizer is used to remove any film left from the etching process, leaving the metal brighter.

 A cold rinse is used to remove leftover deoxidizer from the base metal to prepare it for the anodizing process.
 This is the final step in the cleaning process.